Skip to content

 When using DataFlux Func,

-do not allow multiple users to log in with the same account or edit the same code simultaneously.
+do not allow multiple users to log in with the same account, nor should multiple users edit the same code simultaneously.

-To avoid issues of code overlap and loss.
+To avoid issues of code overwriting or loss.

 2. Writing the First Function and Calling It

 Writing code in DataFlux Func is not much different from writing normal Python code.
-For functions that need to be exported as APIs, adding the built-in @DFF.API(...) decorator will suffice.
+For functions that need to be exported as APIs, simply add the built-in @DFF.API(...) decorator.

-The function's return value is also the interface's return value.
-When the return value is dict or list, the system automatically returns it as JSON.
+The return value of the function will be the return value of the API.
+When the return value is dict or list, the system will automatically treat it as JSON.

 Python